ELMA365 Store solutions / Active Directory/LDAP

 начало внимание

-The imported user does not need to be granted additional access rights, he or she should only be a domain user.
+The imported user does not need to be granted additional access permissions.
+They simply need to be a domain user.

 конец внимание

-1. Path to users*.
+1. ADSI path to users*.
 Specify a path to users using the ADSI connection string syntax:

 • OU stands for Organization Unit that contains such objects as users, contacts, groups, and others.